Schepp/sustainable-web-design/frontend.md

 ### Truth to be told:

-Amount of data transferred is still just an approximation
+Amount of data transferred is still just an approximation for energy consumption

 ---